Home » Special Diets » Nut Free » Fried Bread Dough (Pizza Fritta)

 Originally published on September 18, 2012.

-This fried dough is not deep friend, but simply pan fried on each side, so it’s super easy and unfussy to make.
+This fried bread dough is not deep friend, but simply pan fried on each side, so it’s super easy and unfussy to make.

 As an Amazon Associate I earn from qualifying purchases.